cmu-phil/py-tetrad/pytetrad/R/README.md

 We will also assume that you are using RStudio.

 The _minimal_ requirements for Java and Python for this particular setup are Java 1.8+ (8+), Python 3.7+.
-Not sure the minimal requirements for RStudio and R. In any case, using the last stable versions of all of these will work.
+Not sure the minimal requirements for RStudio and R. (If you know, please tell us!)
+In any case, using the last stable versions of all of these will work.

 ##### (1) You must follow the instructions in the [py-tetrad README](https://github.com/cmu-phil/py-tetrad) to clone the py-tetrad GitHub repository and set it up (Installing JPype, etc.).
 It's best to set the JAVA_HOME variable in the .bash_profile file.